AdaCore/gnatstudio/docs/users_guide/tools.rst

 *gray*

- All the line in the reference (left) file.
+ All the lines in the reference (left) file.

 *yellow*